ashesh-0/Disentangle/README.md

 On this I've to say that the shape of the kl divergence curve is quite similar to what I've got when not using the vampprior.

+Another issue is that for Vampprior, the KL divergence is getting negative. which is slightly disturbing.
+Another issue is that in the code, we do clipping of the logvar of q_params and p_params. however, we still go on using the p_params and q_params.
+Ideally, we should not use q_params and p_params, but instead work with the mu and the sigma as it is clipped.